JoaoVitorBarreto/atm-pointers-C/README.md

 # atm-pointers-C
-Implementation in C Programming Language of asimple ATM operations using pointers.
+Implementation in C Programming Language of simple ATM operations using pointers.